Trouble Man (2025 film)

 Trouble Man is a 2025 American action comedy film directed by and starring Michael Jai White.

+The film premiered at the American Black Film Festival on June 12, 2025, and was released in the US on August 1, 2025.

+Premise

 The film follows Jaxen, a former cop turned private investigator in Atlanta who is hired to find the missing R&B star Jahari.

-The film premiered at the American Black Film Festival on June 12, 2025, and was released in the US on August 1, 2025.